= this.file.frontmatter.title

 specific shell’s quirks of course.

-Normally, everyone has an if
+Normally, everyone has an if block in their ~/.config/fish/config.fish,

 checking if the shell is running in an interactive session, that looks something